Thank You Page Tracking With Google Tag Manager

 In this post, I’ll show how you can implement Thank you page tracking with Google Tag Manager and push this data as events to Google Analytics.
-This blog post is a part of a much larger and comprehensive guide – Google Tag Manager Form Tracking.
+This blog post is part of a much larger and more comprehensive guide – Google Tag Manager Form Tracking.

-You are probably already familiar with the main GTM concept: every interaction you want to track needs a tag and a trigger.
-If you want to track all form submissions with Google Analytics, you’ll need to create a Google Analytics Tag and a Trigger (rule) when a tag must fire.
-Creating a tag is the easy part of this process.
-Let’s make one – you’ll need it in next chapter of this blog post):
+You are probably already familiar with the central GTM concept: every interaction you want to track needs a tag and a trigger.
+To track all form submissions with Google Analytics, you must create a Google Analytics 4 Tag and a Trigger (rule) when a tag must fire.

 - Go to Tags